Brewd3v/brewdev-blog-statamic/content/collections/pages/home.md

 ---
+id: home
+blueprint: home
 title: Home
-id: home
 template: home
-blueprint: home
-subtitle: I see pride.
-I see power.
+subtitle: 'I''m a software developer who loves to brew beer'
+updated_by: 8a0058a8-61b4-4972-94ce-4bb74c203b4b
+updated_at: 1670970739
 ---
-I see a bad-ass mother who don't take no crap off of nobody.
+Very much an experiment.